leahzeisner/C4C-Message-Board/README.md

 ## Additional Details

-1. The use of Firebase ensures the data persists on disk
+1. The use of Firebase ensures the data persists on disk.

 2. Users can signup, login, logout, and post under a username.
 Their username is displayed in the <b>Header</b> component, as well as on each message they post.

 3. The app uses the npm "bad-words" package to filter out any innappropriate language posted by a user.
-It replaces any bad language with x's
+It replaces any bad language with x's.

-4. There's a character count that updates as the user types for better user experience
+4. There's a character count that updates as the user types for better user experience.

 ## Future implementation plans

-1. Allow users to edit or delete their messages
+1. Allow users to edit or delete their messages.

-2. Allow users to edit their profile (email, password, username)
+2. Allow users to edit their profile (email, password, username).

-3. Enable searching for specific messages via keywords
+3. Enable searching for specific messages via keywords.

-4. Enable hashtags on posts and searching for messages via hashtags
+4. Enable hashtags on posts and searching for messages via hashtags.

 5. Allow message reporting, and include a red flag icon on any reported messages or messages filtered by the "bad-words" package.

-6. Allow additional sign-in methods besides email/password, such as Google, Facebook, Apple, Twitter
+6. Allow additional sign-in methods besides email/password, such as Google, Facebook, Apple, Twitter.

-7. Add additional authentication security via SMS Multi-factor Authentication
+7. Add additional authentication security via SMS Multi-factor Authentication.

 ## How to start the application